awei01/katsu-site-source/posts/2014-03-18-congratulations-to-our-beautiful-bride-clients-dana-alexis.md

 Ha, well I'll take give my best advice to fellow gay ladies who are considering a custom suit!
 Don't hesitate to go the custom route, it's worth every dollar to be 100% comfortable on your wedding day.
 Don't worry about what a traditional suit looks like and try to make yourself look the way you think you should.
 Look the way you want and just be yourself!
 And when it's all said and done, get yourself some sexy shoes to compliment your suit!

 It was such an exciting process to work with these two beautiful ladies.
 We love it when women come in looking for a menswear style suit and are able to add their feminine charm to it!
-If you want to know how to make a custom men's suit into a woman's menswear-inspired garment, contact a style consultant at info@9tailors.com.
+If you want to know how to make a custom men's suit into a woman's menswear-inspired garment, contact a style consultant at {{ site.emails.info }}.
 We love our bride-groom couples!

 Wedding photographed by [Andrew San](https://www.facebook.com/andrewsanphotography) / 515-745-3770 / andrewsanphoto@gmail.com